mmistakes/minimal-mistakes/about.md

 Some of the tools that I leverage to make my life easier are *Ansible, Python, Terraform, Jenkins*.

 Like many companies, we live on the cloud, and not just one.
 To meet client needs we have applications on *AWS, GCP, Rackspace and Digital Ocean*.
-Due to strong leadership, and smart engineers, we are able to serve clients out of various clouds with ease.
+Due to strong leadership, and smart engineers, we can serve clients out of various clouds with ease.
 PromoteIQ is a smart, sleek, and truly advanced shop in today's day in age.

 ## Past Experience
-Prior to working for PromoteIQ, I was an SRE at Societe Generale, primarily focusing on the technology of the high-frequency trading desk.
+Before working for PromoteIQ, I was an SRE at Societe Generale, primarily focusing on the technology of the high-frequency trading desk.
 My main focus was maintaining trading applications, with latency and performance in mind.
 Some of my topics of interest were *Microwaves, Market Data and Smart Order Routing (SOR)*.